top of page

 Change Starts At Home

-- 5 min read
+• 5 min read

-It’s relieving for me to know that they will solve their problems, in the end, out of necessity, and that in this case, each was willing to accept the other’s solution.
-As I reflect on their solutions, I realize that one was prioritizing meeting the most immediate need for battery first, and the other was providing equal opportunity, no matter what the circumstances are.
+It’s reassuring for me to know that they will solve their problems, in the end, out of necessity, and that in this case, each was willing to accept the other’s solution.
+As I reflect on their suggestions, I realize that one was prioritizing meeting the most immediate need for battery first, and the other was providing equal opportunity, no matter what the circumstances are.
 Each has its wisdom.

 I do believe that the more we can acknowledge each other’s perspectives with our best attempts at empathy, the more progress we can make in tough conflict.
 As Dr. Ross Greene explains in his book The Explosive Child, unilateral decision making by parents is the popular problem solving approach with kids, however with certain kids, boys especially, it can lead to explosive behavior.
 He argues that what a parent thinks is fair does not always take into consideration what the child’s needs are, which are often times not even known.
 It’s through empathy -- or what he explains as neutral information gathering -- that parents can inquire with their children about what is so hard for them to meet their parent's expectations.
 No one wants boys, and later men, exploding when their needs are not met.